couple at Oracle Park for a San Francisco Giants baseball game

 8. Visit a Museum

-San Francisco’s museums form a rich, eclectic landscape where art, science, history, and innovation intersect.
-Alongside heavyweights like SFMOMA, the de Young, California Academy of Sciences, and the Exploratorium, the city delights in its quirkier side with gems like the Beat Museum, the Cable Car Museum, and the Musée Mécanique, where nostalgia and counterculture reign.
+San Francisco’s array of unique museums form a rich tapestry of art, science, history, and innovation.
+Alongside heavyweights like SFMOMA, the de Young, California Academy of Sciences, and the Exploratorium, the city delights in its quirkier side with gems like the Counterculture Museum, the Cable Car Museum, and the Musée Mécanique.

 9. Pose at the Palace of Fine Arts